 I created, coordinated and conducted a course for Steelcase designers to discover and explore the roots of passion of fellow creative professionals.
 Our guests have included the likes of Susan Szenasy, John Berry, Vic Strecher and the Grand Rapids Ballet.

-My students learn a design process rooted in complex problem solving.
+My students learn a Deep Design process that helps them work within complexity, be resilient and develop a personal connection to sustainability.
 I engage students with active learning and diverse subjects that help students see from multiple angles and triangulate across multiple areas of knowledge, bringing more of the world into their considerations so that their solutions fit within the larger (and local) context.

 Students learn principles of design and "how to see," by participating in real-world scenario mock-up sessions, frameworking, using strategic design problem solving techniques to map problems from multiple perspectives and circling the problem for varying degrees of abstraction.
 They engage in ethnographic and observational research, define design criteria, recognize wicked problems and reframe problems to create the largest circle of empathy possible (sustainability), exposing a wide solution set where each individuals student can find their voice and passion.